kylecreate/100DaysOfCode/r2-log.md

   * None

   ### New thing(s) learned:
-  * I'm learning how to use multiple classes within CSS on HTML to create some cool componets.
+  * I'm learning how to use multiple classes within CSS on HTML to create some cool components.

   ### Thoughts:
   * So many lines of CSS and create such cool and small things!